Never miss an MBA/BBA update again

 8-9

-This table gives the comparison of XAT VALR (Verbal & Logical Ability) percentiles and scores for years 2023, 2024 and 2025.
-In all three years the VALR section consisted of 26 questions carrying an aggregate of 26 marks.
-The table assists students in knowing what VALR score they require in a given year in order to attain a given percentile.
+This table gives the comparison of XAT VALR percentiles and scores for years 2023, 2024 and 2025.
+In all three years, the VALR section consisted of 26 questions carrying an aggregate of 26 marks.
+This table helps the students to know what VALR score they need in a given year to achieve a given percentile.
+These insights help the candidate with trends like XLRI marks vs percentile and XAT marks to percentile.

 XAT VALR 2023